rahulgopinath/rahulgopinath.github.io/_posts/2015-08-01-whither-coverage.markdown

 (for example, N test cases equates X% coverage).
 Given this, I do not see why one should consider the correlation between suite size and coverage to be harmful, or why one should control for test suite size.

+Author's point is that the correlation between coverage and effectiveness is not a real causative correlation.
+That both are caused by the increase in the number of tests.
+However, consider a test suite.
+Say we improve the test cases without increasing the number; say by fixing some bugs.
+Say the improved test cases resulted in a larger coverage.
+We could expect the improved test cases to have better coverage because it covers more lines, and so long as our oracles are sufficient, the bugs (or mutants) in the newly covered lines can be detected without a corresponding increase in the number of test cases in the test suite.
+Similarly, a doubling of test cases by just duplicating them increases the test suite size without an increase in either coverage or effectiveness.
+Hence, I believe that authors insistence that the correlation is not due to a causative relationship is incorrect.

+### Mutation Score

 The next problem is that mutation analysis is pushed forward as the *silver bullet*.
 However, mutation analysis is again beset with a number of problems.